abrasive/shairport/README.md

 **Choose the appropriate `--with-*` options:**

-(Don't worry -- there's a standard set of configuration options recommended further down.)
+(Don't worry -- there's a recommend set of configuration options further down.)

 - `--with-alsa` include the ALSA backend module to audio to be output through the Advanced Linux Sound Architecture (ALSA) system directly.
 This is recommended for highest quality.
 - `--with-pa` include the PulseAudio audio back end.
 This is recommended if your Linux installation already has PulseAudio installed.
 Although ALSA would be better, it requires direct and exclusive access to to a real (hardware) soundcard, and this is often impractical if PulseAudio is installed.